WORKING ON WASTE

-How can we be more proactive in managing our waste to improve environmental outcomes?
+How can we be more proactive in managing our waste?

 PRE-CYCLE Pre-cycling simply means we give consideration to the use and disposal of all components of an item you before you purchase it, including the packaging.
 It means buying products that use less of the earth’s resources, create less solid waste, and conserve valuable landfill space.
 In other words, Think Before You Buy.